Arkaba, Flinders Ranges National Park, South Australia © South Australian Tourism Commission

 Australian Wildlife Journeys

-Australian Wildlife Journeys is a group of independently owned tourism operators that showcase immersive wildlife encounters that take place in the wild, with a special focus on high quality interpretative guiding and conservation activities.
+Australian Wildlife Journeys showcase immersive wildlife encounters in nature, with a focus on interpretative guiding and conservation activities.

 Australia boasts a truly remarkable wildlife story, being home to the world’s most biodiverse waters, the highest number of endemic bird species, the highest number of reptiles and fascinating marsupials.
 From birdwatching in Kakadu National Park, snorkelling with whale sharks in Ningaloo Marine Park, whale watching off Margaret River, swimming with turtles on the Great Barrier Reef or spotting wild koalas along the Great Ocean Road, the group caters to wildlife enthusiasts that are eager to connect with various wildlife categories across diverse habitats, while supporting guides in the regeneration of precious ecosystems.